vickiefeng/RecipeInsights/README.md

 |  4 | 412 broccoli casserole               | 306168 |        40 |         6 | since there are already 411 recipes for broccoli casserole posted to "zaar" ,i decided to call this one  #412 broccoli casserole.i don't think there are any like this one in the database. i based this one on the famous "green bean casserole" from campbell's soup. but i think mine is better since i don't like cream of mushroom soup.submitted to "zaar" on may 28th,2008 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions']          |               9 |        5 |            5 |      194.8 |

 ## Univariate Analysis
+Below is a histogram that displays the distribution of recipe minutes.
+We can see that it is highly skewed to the left, and the vast majority of recipes are completed in or less than 120 minutes.

 <iframe src="assets/fig1.html" width=800 height=600 frameBorder=0></iframe>

+The following histogram shows the probability distribution of the average ratings.
+We can make note of the fact that the average rating is very high, where nearly 80% of ratings fall in the 4.5 - 5 range.

+<iframe src="assets/fig2.html" width=800 height=600 frameBorder=0></iframe>

+## Bivariate Analysis